- Newsletter (173)

 Michigan EIBC Members MI Cat and Lean and Green Michigan Testify in House Agriculture on PACE for Digesters

 House Agriculture committee met on Wednesday and considered Sen. Booher’s (R-Evart) bill SB 375 which allows anaerobic digesters to be financed using PACE.
-Presenting on behalf of Michigan EIBC were Kevin O’Connell of Michigan Cat, Cory Connelly of Lean and Green Michigan and Liesl Clark of Michigan EIBC.
+Presenting on behalf of Michigan EIBC were Kevin O’Connell of Michigan Cat, Cory Connolly of Lean and Green Michigan and Liesl Clark of Michigan EIBC.

 There were questions from chairman Tom Barrett (R-Potterville) on the structure of PACE financing and current digester use in Michigan.
 Rep. Elder (D-Bay City), minority vice chair, inquired about the improvement in overall in waste streams due to increased digester use.

 The committee plans to take the bill up in the coming week for a vote.
 If the bill passes out of committee, it will face a floor vote in the House (SB 375 passed the Senate 38-0) and will then head to Governor Snyder’s desk.